drkmenon/knotes.github.io/content/publication/chopart/index.md

 - "2"
 publishDate: "2012-05-01T00:00:00Z"
 slides:
-summary:  A CT based selection strategy is a valid preoperative tool for evaluation of giant cell tumor.
+summary:  In this article, we describe a case of isolated Chopart's dorsal dislocation and discuss the mechanism of injury, management, and outcome.

 tags:
 - Source Themes